-1. Create an objective: Before you get started with brainstorming, writing, and selling your first eBook, take a moment to understand how your eBook fits within your business goals.
+1. Create an objective: Before you get started with brainstorming, writing, and selling your first book, take a moment to understand how your book fits within your business goals.
 Are you trying to grow your influence, hone your writing skills, add an extra income stream or fulfill your need for creativity?
-Make sure your eBook is designed to achieve the goal you’re targeting.
+Make sure your book is designed to achieve the goal you’re targeting.
 If it’s not going to move you closer to that goal, then it’s time to consider other monetization efforts.

-Brainstorming, organizing, and setting goals for your first eBook
+Brainstorming, organizing, and setting goals for your first book

-4. Brainstorm your eBook idea: There are countless smart ideas for creating your first eBook.
+4. Brainstorm your book idea: There are countless smart ideas for creating your first Ebook.
 Starting with the title, ask yourself: What’s my specialty?
 What do my customers or clients ask me most about?
 What do I want to write about?
-How can I help others with my eBook?
+How can I help others with my Ebook?